ds300/jetzt/readme.md

 - Go faster/slower with up/down arrow keys.

-- Go back/forward a sentence with left/right arrow keys (hold `ctrl` to navigate by paragraphs).
+- Go back/forward a sentence with left/right arrow keys (hold `alt` to navigate by paragraphs).

 - Pause with space.